ska-telescope/ska-src-chsrc-gitops/docs/contributing/monitoring-targets.md

-# Registering Your Monitoring Targets
+# Registering Your Global Monitoring Targets

 To register your services for monitoring, please follow these steps: